“The pessimist complains about the wind. The optimist expects it to change. The leader adjusts the sails.” – John Maxwell

 9. Establish boundaries and harmony

 When working remotely, it can be difficult to maintain boundaries between your work and your personal life.
-To maximize the productivity of yourself and your team, establish clear boundaries around your time and attention.
+In order to maximize the productivity of yourself and your team, establish clear boundaries around your time and attention.
 Set clear times for when your attention is on work and separate times for when your attention is on your personal priorities.
-Share these boundaries with your team in order to set appropriate expectations on the response and support you will be able to provide as a remote leader.
+Then, share these boundaries with your team in order to set appropriate expectations on the response and support you will be able to provide as a remote leader.
 In terms of boundaries, do not expect anything from your team that you would not expect from yourself.

 Remote leadership can be challenging.
 As we all navigate our current circumstances, we have the opportunity to learn this new skill which could prove advantageous.
 These 9 tips do not form a complete guide to remote leadership.
 There is much more to say about specific technology tools and even leadership basics such as vision casting and goal setting.
 However, TeamBuilder Search hopes to validate your current efforts and to introduce some effective strategies in navigating remote leadership.